 - Don’t leave drinks unattended and don’t accept a drink from a stranger.
 Don’t take your eyes off your drink.

 - Decide on a drink limit and stick to it.
+Occupy your hands with soft drink or water once you’ve reached your limit, so you’re not tempted to keep buying alcohol drinks.
 Avoid ‘shouts’ or drinking games.
 You are likely to make silly or even dangerous decisions when you have had too much to drink.

 - Remember that it is illegal to drink alcohol on the street or in a public place or to carry or use illicit drugs.
+Even if you’re drunk (and not just actively drinking) in public, the police are able to place you in custody.
 You could be arrested and conviction may impact on your future employment or travel plans.

 Avoid potentially violent situations